 The Learning Commons brings together academic learning supports to help students with areas such as writing, library research, citing, time management, study skills, exam preparation, english language support, career planning and much more.
 Check out the Learning Commons web site to consult our wide array of online learning resources and to discover how our friendly staff are available online to help you!

 At the current time the Learning Commons offers hours for services delivered virtually.
-Check out the Learning Commons web site to discover when all our partners are offering their drop-in, appointment-based, and webinars/workshops.
+Check out the Learning Commons web site to discover when all our partners are offering their drop-in, appointment-based, or webinars/workshops.

 Yes, we do.
 We are especially well known for SPARK (Student Papers & Academic Research Kit), a free e-learning resource, that promotes self-paced learning to support academic skills and help you prepare for written academic papers and assignments.
 For more online learning tools, including the Student Guide to Remote Learning (developed by Learning Skills Services), check out the online resources section of the Learning Commons web site.